L-Marcel/core/packages/highlight/README.md

 I left a [demo](https://core-l-marcel.vercel.app/?path=/story/highlight-examples--editable-with-plugin) of this plugin.
 I made something very simple, so take it easy if you find fault!

 # For authors
-For those who are interested, I left a page on storybool containing some examples of how it is possible to create plugins, language definitions and themes.
+For those who are interested, I left a page on storybook containing some examples of how it is possible to create plugins, language definitions and themes.

 See the [codes](https://core-l-marcel.vercel.app/?path=/story/highlight-for-authors-warning--page).